muriukialex/comapp-server/README.md

 # comapp-server

 ### Description
-Backend for a `clients & projects` project with the implementations below
+GraphQL API for a `clients & projects` that has Creating, Updating and Deleting implementations for both project and client info

-  - Create a client
-  - Update client info
-  - Delete client info
-  - Create a project
-  - Update project info
-  - Delete project info

 ### Technologies